docpad-archive/docpad-plugin-jade/README.md

 The DocPad team recommends you try one of the many other [amazing templating engines](http://docpad.org/docs/plugins#renderers) that are available, over trying to use Jade.

-If you still insist on using Jade, please be aware, Jade will be a slippery slope.
+If you still insist on using Jade, please be aware, Jade will be a slippery slope, but luckily there are determined Jade users here to help :)

 ## Usage